feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "d6a6f683-eeb5-4e0d-af35-1d5b08595591"
+#> [1] "8decba82-f6e5-4a5f-bad7-73f3ce0d3eb1"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> Layer the blue Calvin Klein shirt under a neutral or grey wool coat, add a
+#> Pair your blue Calvin Klein shirt with the pink trousers, add a neutral-colored
-#> scarf in a complementary color (like navy or blush), and wear stylish boots to
-#> balance the look with the pink trousers.
+#> sweater or blazer (like grey or navy), and finish with classic winter
+#> accessories such as a scarf and leather shoes for a stylish, season-appropriate
+#> look.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "ef02563c-6c9d-460a-833c-bbd3b68a0316"
+#> [1] "30e10a5f-456e-4bc4-8661-5b2d01c9bf1a"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> Layer the blue Calvin Klein shirt with a neutral-colored blazer or cardigan and
+#> Pair the blue Calvin Klein shirt with a cozy neutral-colored sweater or blazer
-#> pair it with a warm coat, while adding accessories like a scarf to complement
+#> and complement with neutral or matching accessories to balance the pink
-#> the pink trousers for a stylish winter look.
+#> trousers for a stylish winter look.
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt under a neutral or grey wool coat, add a
+#> Pair your blue Calvin Klein shirt with the pink trousers, add a neutral-colored
-#> scarf in a complementary color (like navy or blush), and wear stylish boots to
-#> balance the look with the pink trousers.
+#> sweater or blazer (like grey or navy), and finish with classic winter
+#> accessories such as a scarf and leather shoes for a stylish, season-appropriate
+#> look.
 ```

 ## Code of Conduct